mirocody/deeplearning-cfn/README.md

 <worker node private ip>=<#GPUs>
 ......
 ```
-Also, you can simply calculate how many GPUs totally you will use to train the model.
-The total number equal to the sum of slots in each machine.
-For example, you have 1 master node and 2 worker nodes, and you want to use 8 GPUs in each of them, the total number of GPUs = 24.
+You can easily calculate the number of GPUs you'll use to train the model by summing up the slots available on each machine.
+Note that: the argument passed to the train_synthetic.sh script below is passed to -np parameter of mpirun.
+The -np argument represents the total number of processes and the slots argument in hostfile represents the split of those processes per machine.

 Then, just  run
 `./train_synthetic.sh 24`  or replace 24 with number of GPUs you use.